datashield/datashield-infrastructure/README.md

 ### Create datashield VMs with Vagrant

-To create Virtual machines (VMs) using the Vagrantfiles in this repo you first need to have Vagrant installed on your system.
+To create Virtual Machines (VMs) using the Vagrantfiles in this repo you first need to have Vagrant installed on your system.
 Go to https://www.vagrantup.com/downloads.html and download and install the correct version of vagrant for your operating system.
 If you are creating local VMs you will also need to install VirtualBox as this is what is being used to create the virtual machines, see https://www.virtualbox.org/wiki/Downloads for the correct VirtualBox download.